harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 ### 14. Create results table for all genes
+`topTable` used with default arguments reports DE results for the 10 most highly significant differentially expressed genes.
+However, one often needs the results for all genes, even those for which there was no significant DE.
+This information is useful for querying specific hypothesized candidate genes--and it may be interesting that some candidates are not differntially expressed--but is also useful for common data visualizations such as MA plots or volcano plots.
+To get the results for all genes you can use the `topTable` function but specify a p-value threshold of 1.

-The full table that also include genes with no significant DE will be useful for many purposes, such as creating custom MA or volcano plots with color-coding and symbols to meet your needs. **NOTE:** we must explicitly specify the coefficient for the factor of interest.
+**NOTE:** one must explicitly specify the coefficient for the factor of interest.
 In this case, as revealed in the summary table above, it is *templow*.

 ```R
 all_genes<-topTable(fit, adjust="BH",coef="templow", p.value=1, number=Inf ,resort.by="P")